defenxor/dsiem/README.md

 * Runs in standalone or clustered mode with [NATS](https://nats.io/) as messaging bus between frontend and backend nodes.
 Along with ELK, this made the entire SIEM platform horizontally scalable.
 * OSSIM-style correlation and directive rules, bridging easier transition from OSSIM.
 * Alarms enrichment with data from threat intel and vulnerability information sources.
-Builtin support for [Moloch Wise](https://github.com/aol/moloch/wiki/WISE) (which supports Alienvault OTX and others) and Nessus CSV exports, with support for other sources can easily be implemented as plugins.
+Builtin support for [Moloch Wise](https://github.com/aol/moloch/wiki/WISE) (which supports Alienvault OTX and others) and Nessus CSV exports.
+Support for other sources can easily be implemented as [plugins](./docs/plugins.md#about-threat-intel-lookup-plugin).
 * Instrumentation supported through metricbeat and/or Elastic APM server.
-No need for extra stack for this purpose.
+No need extra stack for this purpose.
 * Builtin rate and backpressure control, set the minimum and maximum events/second (EPS) received from Logstash depending on your hardware capacity and acceptable delays in event processing.
 * Loosely coupled, designed to be composable with other infrastructure platform, and doesn't try to do everything.
-As an example, there's no authentication support by design, since implementing that using nginx or other frontend should provide better security.
-Loose coupling  also means that it's possible to use Dsiem as a correlation engine with non ELK stack if needed.
+Loose coupling also means that it's possible to use Dsiem as an OSSIM-style correlation engine with non ELK stack if needed.
 * Batteries included:
     * A directive conversion tool that reads OSSIM XML directive file and translate it to Dsiem JSON-style config.
     * A SIEM plugin creator tool that will read off an existing index pattern from Elasticsearch, and creates the necessary Logstash configuration to clone the relevant fields' content to Dsiem.